The-Achievers-Team/ArchKatas2022/ADRs/RBAC.md

 Decision: Authentication + Registration microservice will implement role based access control mechanism, since we need to support multiple types of users: civilians, police-officers, charities, retail-stores.
-The microservice will generate session tokens for each user, include and the role information in the session tokens (it will fetch the role information from authentication database), and grant access to backend microservices based off of the information contained in the session token.
+The microservice will generate session tokens for each user, include and the role information in the session tokens (it will fetch the role information from authentication database), and grant access to backend microservices and APIs based off of the information contained in the session token.

 Pros: